Which? Fund

 Application process: There is a two-stage application process:

-- Stage 2 applications (by invitation only to successful stage one applicants) will be accepted from 23 October to 15 December 2023 (5pm).
+• Stage 2 applications (by invitation only to successful stage one applicants) will be accepted for an 8-week period.
 Notification of decisions within approximately 10 weeks.
+The deadline to submit a Stage 2 application is 11 May 2026.

 The Stage 1 (outline) application form is available upon request by sending an email to Raveene-Jonelle Dompreh